-This workshop has emerged from being the caretaker, since early 2018, of a number of genuine prehistoric female figurines.
+This workshop has emerged from being the caretaker, since 2018, of a number of genuine prehistoric female figurines.
 It’s been an inspiring and creative experience that has enriched my long-standing interest in Stone Age art and stimulated a lot of reflection about the feminine, about being a woman.
 I’m happy to now invite you to this two day, hands-on event.

 Our ancestors (and some peoples in the world still today) understood life to be a feminine force, embodied through the human female form, but also expressed through plants, animals, the waters and the earth itself.
 These forms also reflect our personal experiences of being a woman, the various expressions of who we are.

 By connecting with an inner sense of this generative principle, we reflect on how we express it in the world.
 Perhaps more than ever we feel a need for nurturing our feminine energy and wisdom, to help redress the imbalances we see; to feel more resilient, resourced, effective.

 On these immersive days on the land together, two of the prehistoric figurines will be with us.
 We’ll journey inwards to explore and connect with what the feminine principle may mean to each of us.
 It’s also an opportunity to connect more deeply with whatever phase of womanhood we find ourselves in.

 Keeping this information close, we’ll work directly with the elements, using clay dug from Mother Earth, making it into a form that expresses our experience of the timeless feminine.
 I will offer any technical assistance needed to support you in the making.
 On the second day we’ll give our makings to the fire, in the same way our distant ancestors would have done, which will transmute them into ceramic.

 It was such a powerful and enriching experience that it’s hard to talk about, but part of me wants to rush back to those woods and continue to deepen into what I connected with there, something deeply feminine and wonderful that I had lost touch with.